rust-lang/mdBook/guide/src/cli/test.md

 of code samples that could become outdated as the language evolves.

 MdBook supports a `test` command which runs code samples in your book as doc tests to verify they will compile, and, optionally, run correctly.
+For details on how to specify the test to be done and outcome to be expected, see [Code Blocks](/format/mdbook.md#code-blocks).

 At the moment, mdBook only supports doc *tests* written in Rust, although code samples can be written and *displayed* in many programming languages.

 #### Specify a directory